 - Helping Little Wings Bird Sanctuary

-I run the Sanctuary on my own with help from the Trustees.
+I run the Sanctuary with help from the Trustees and volunteers.
 We rely on fundraising and anyone that would like to donate or provide grain, seed, wild bird seed, fat balls etc. would be greatly appreciated.
 Caring for these birds is very time consuming.
 Sick birds need heat, frequent feeding and medications, all of which are very expensive plus the maintenance of the buildings, aviaries, fences and land.

 If you think you can help, please contact me here:

 Delchristy Cottage, Banada, Co.
 Sligo

 Helping Birds in need – What do I do when I find a baby bird?

 When spring time arrives many people face a dilemma.
 What to do when I find a baby bird ?